nol13/fuzzball.js/README.md

 Except when using difflib, the ratios are calculated as ((str1.length + str2.length) - distance) / (str1.length + str2.length).

 The default behavior, following the behavior of In python-Levenshtein the substitution cost is set to 2 when calculating ratios, which I follow with a small modification to leven's distance algorithm, however the fuzz.distance function still uses a cost of 1 by default.
-You can override either by passing in an options.subcost, though it my not be a good idea. (bolted on a bit of the collator code from fast-levenshtein into leven as well) For the other options below distance is doubled in the formula above.
+You can override either by passing in an options.subcost, though it may not be a good idea. (bolted on a bit of the collator code from fast-levenshtein into leven as well) For the other options below distance is doubled in the formula above.

 To use [damlev's](https://github.com/WatchBeam/damlev) Damerau–Levenshtein distance implementaion use: options.ratio_alg = "damlev".
 (also exposed directly for convenience: fuzz.damlev("string1", "string2"); )

 You may also try out the sift3 or sift4 algorithms from mailcheck [described here](https://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html)
-These are very fast algorithms that sometimes give "good enough" results.
+Still testing these out and they seem to work reasonably well, probably would only recommend them unless speed is more important than accuracy though.
 Set options.ratio_alg to "sift3" or "sift4" accodingly.
 Also may optionally specify options.maxOffset if using either of these.
-Still testing these, but would only recommend at this time if performance is more important than accuracy.
+In my unscientific benchmarks sift3 is ~35% faster than default levin calculation and sift4 ~35% slower.

 Setting options.useCollator only works at this time if using the default algorithm.